98th Brigade (United Kingdom): Spring Offensive

 By now the German offensive had lost impetus, and fresh Allied formations were arriving.
 33rd Division was relieved and went to a back area at Cassel, west of Ypres.
 The French Prime Minister, Georges Clemenceau, was visiting at the time, and asked to see a British brigade that had just come out of the fight.
 He was shown 98th Bde, which was only about 1000 strong.
 On seeing how weak it was, he exclaimed, 'Mon Dieu, c'est tout!'

-When the division had rested and absorbed reinforcements, it went back into the line in the area of RidgeWood, about 3 mi SSW of Ypres, where there was almost constant low-intensity fighting associated with the French at nearby Mont Kemmel.
+When the division had rested and absorbed reinforcements, it went back into the line in the area of Ridge Wood, about 3 mi SSW of Ypres, where there was almost constant low-intensity fighting associated with the French at nearby Mont Kemmel.
 98th Brigade Trench Mortar Battery distinguished itself in this fighting.
 Ridge Wood itself changed hands several times; it was finally captured on 14 July by 6th Division, assisted by two companies from 98th Bde.

 On 15 July, groups from the US Army's 30th Infantry Division began arriving to learn trench warfare from 33rd Division in the Ypres Salient.
 Officers from the American Expeditionary Forces had visited 98th Bde's battalions as early as January, now the training began.
 From 25 July the American infantry units began rotating with those of 33rd Division in the front line, and by 17 August the 30th US Division held the whole Canal sector.